hpcugent/hanythingondemand/docs/Command_line_interface.rst

 .. _cmdline_hod_help:

-``hod --help``
+``hod [subcommand] --help``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Print usage information and supported subcommand, along with a short help message for each of them.
+Print usage information and supported subcommands along with a short help message for each of them, or usage information and available options for the specified subcommand.

 ``hod --hodconf <path>``
 ^^^^^^^^^^^^^^^^^^^^^^^^